 In addition to our results determined in accordance with GAAP, we believe the following non-GAAP financial metrics are useful in evaluating our performance.
-These non-GAAP financial metrics are not meant to be considered as indicators of our financial performance in isolation from, or as a substitute, for our financial information prepared in accordance with GAAP and should be read only in conjunction with financial information presented on a GAAP basis.
+These non-GAAP financial metrics are not meant to be considered as indicators of our financial performance in isolation from, or as a substitute, for our financial information prepared in accordance with GAAP and should be read only in conjunction with financial information prepared in accordance with GAAP and should be read only in conjunction with financial information prepared in accordance with GAAP and should be read only in conjunction with financial information prepared in accordance with GAAP and should be read only in conjunction with financial information presented on a GAAP basis.
 There are limitations to the use of the non-GAAP financial metrics presented in this Annual Report.
 For example, our non-GAAP financial metrics may not be comparable to similarly titled measures of other companies.
 Other companies, including companies in our industry, may calculate non-GAAP financial metrics differently than we do, limiting the usefulness of those measures for comparative purposes.